essingen123/Kooosagi-Qstar/README.md

 # Kooosagi Qstar
-Certainly!
-Here's your text with corrected grammar:

----

 Upgraded Space Slug Chimps, and you there.
 Yes, you!
 May the force be with your coffee break, etc., while entering into the mindful paradigm of the lost banana gamification adventure (aka intelligent architect waveform light buzz confetti) and while reading this moon-key digital islands bad bum's manifesto.
 And fear not, the "Koo..." here is not for another knock; that's enough already.
 This one is for the game of gardening, right here and right now, in this life of Eden...
 Yes, where were we?
 While reading this *ahem* manifesto, here's something:

 Congratulations on reaching this far into a gamification!
 This is a unique era measured in intergalactic standards; an experience reaching this far, now transcending into the level of a certain "Q" advent.
 Well, it's into the realm beyond known space where the simulation of the matrix in the pure data flow of a matrix may pose some certain rewards.